chriscurran/beerNode/README.md

 My 1'st generation controller is based on Linux and 1-Wire devices and the software is a collection of bash scripts I wrote.
 The scripts work, but there is no UI.
-You can review it here: [click](http://www.homebrewtalk.com/f51/monitoring-controlling-linux-cheap-240955)
+You can review it [here](http://www.homebrewtalk.com/f51/monitoring-controlling-linux-cheap-240955).

 I've been happy with the 1Wire devices, but one thing that trips me up is that the above controller, and most others that I know of, are "centralized".
 What